 Up until about 10 years ago, if you decided to render your property, the builder would most likely have used a sand and cement render.
-Sand and cement render is made by mixing 4 parts sand with 1 part cement and is applied to a depth of about 10mm – 15mm.
-The problem with it is that it has no give.
-Over the course of a year, your home will expand and contract as the weather changes – in cold weather the house will actually shrink and the opposite is true during the summer months.
+Sand and cement render is made by mixing 4 parts sand with 1 part cement and is applied to the substrate at a depth of about 10mm – 15mm.
+The problem with sand and cement render is that it has no give and no flexibility.
+Over the course of a year, your home will expand and contract as the weather changes, this of course only minute amounts, however in cold weather the walls of your house will actually shrink and the opposite is true during the summer months.

 Sand and Cement renders Crack